UshnishChowdhury/project-work-simulation/README.md

  - Extensions:
    - Connecting the setup to regatron for studying behavior.
    - Making a seperate inductor switching circuit to test the system with different inductance values.
    - Testing the setup with one converter acting as the source, and the other acting as the load.
+   - Studying centralized grid control (may be Synchronous Power Control)??